hanna-tseran/maxout_complexity/README.md

 python regions_and_db_main.py
 ```

-Demonstrates main routines at initialization
+Demonstrates the main routines at initialization
  - counts linear regions approximately and exactly
- - counts linear pieces in the decision boundary
+ - counts exactly linear pieces in the decision boundary
  - computes theoretical formulas as a reference
  - plots linear regions in a 2D input space
  - plots decision boundary in a 2D input space